For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 FOX SQUIRREL (Sciurus niger)

-HOUSE MOUSE (Mus musculus) – Rita spotted this cute thing at Paradise Pond.
-[I]
+HOUSE MOUSE (Mus musculus) [I]

 BOTTLENOSE DOLPHIN (Tursiops truncatus)